panrg/questions/draft-trammell-panrg-questions.md

 packet, and the network layer explicitly exposes information about the path or paths available between two endpoints to those endpoints so that they can make this selection.
-Path control at the packet level enables new transport protocols that can leverage multipath connectivity even over a single interface.
+Path control at the packet level enables new transport protocols that can leverage multipath connectivity across maximally-disjoing paths through the Internet, even over a single interface.
+It also provides transparency and control for applications and end-users to specify constraints on the paths its traffic should traverse, for instance to confound pervasive passive surveillance in the network core.

 # Questions